intouch-smartwater/queryset-csv/README.rst

 #.
 The function :code:`export_model_as_csv` can be added to your custom admin class's actions
 #.
 The :code:`CsvExporterAdmin` class can be inherited to provide the action
 #.
-Setting :code:`ADMIN_ACTION_AVAILABLE=True` in your django settings module will make the action available to all registered admin classes.
+Setting :code:`CSV_EXPORT_ADMIN_ACTION_AVAILABLE=True` in your django settings module will make the action available to all registered admin classes.

 The action will simply export all objects of the selected model to csv (as a stream)